-The men dress in cotton and serge sufficiently to appear with decency.
-The women wear cotton and petticoats, and all wear blankets.
+The men dress in a cotón [a type of long shirt in Spanish] and a broad cloth sufficiently to appear with decency.
+The women wear a cotón and petticoats, and all wear blankets.
 Their outer dress is of wool, either blue, or white and blue, at least mixed black and white (gray).

 The missionaries, influenced by the ancient Biblical tradition which ascribed multiple layers of significance to clothing and garments, and which considered “clothing the naked” to be a work of mercy, did not have much appreciation for native dress.

 Their lack of clothing was such, and the poverty of these poor things, which I saw in the Tulares about 28 leagues from the Mission that many women are without more decency on their whole body than a small apron of tules hanging down the front and rear held together by a sort of belt.
 Some wore two after the same manner.
 Those more particular covered themselves with tanned deer skins, all that the decency of their sex demanded.

 – Source, Zepheryn Engelhardt, San Miguel, Arcangel: The Mission of the Highway